Old Permic script: History

-The script was introduced by a Russian missionary, Stepan Khrap, also known as Saint Stephen of Perm (Степан Храп, св. Стефан Пермский) in 1372.
+The script was introduced by a Russian missionary, Stephen of Perm, in 1372.
 The name Abur is derived from the names of the first two characters: An and Bur.
-The script derived from Cyrillic and Greek, with Komi "Tamga" signs, the latter being similar in the appearance to runes or siglas poveiras because they were created by incisions rather than by usual writing.
+The script derived from Cyrillic and Greek, with Komi "Rödvužpas" Tamga" signs, the latter being similar in the appearance to runes or siglas poveiras because they were created by incisions rather than by usual writing.
 The inclusion of the latter aided the script to greater acceptance among the medieval Permic speakers of the time.

 The script was in use until the 17th century, when it was superseded by the Cyrillic script.
 Abur was also used as cryptographic writing for the Russian language.

 April 26, which is the feast day of Stephen of Perm, is celebrated as Old Permic Alphabet Day.

 Significance

 The Abur inscriptions are among the oldest relics of the Uralic languages.
 Only one of them has earlier documents: Hungarian, which had been written using the Old Hungarian script first before the Latin script was used after 1000.

 For comparison, an isolated birch bark letter, found in Novgorod and written in Cyrillic in a Finnic language, has been dated to the beginning of the 13th century and Finnish as a written language appeared only after the Reformation in 1543.